 The following proposals have been discussed by the Working Group as options which can be pursued if there is support from the community to do so.
 Many of them require substantial resources by ICANN.
 No cost benefit analysis on these options have been performed and the Working Group is seeking input from the community on these proposals.

-ICANN org could select a “last-resort” wholesale registrar that would provide resellers with the ability to sell TLDs that lacked market interest and/or have their target markets in regions or verticalls lacking ICANN-Accredited registrars.
+ICANN org could select a “last-resort” wholesale registrar that would provide resellers with the ability to sell TLDs that lacked market interest and/or have their target markets in regions or verticals lacking ICANN-Accredited registrars.
 In order to not burden ICANN org or the selected registrar with making initial deposits for TLDs, only registries allowing Post Payment terms would be eligible for this resource.

 ICANN org could provide a “clearinghouse” for payments between the registries and registrars that operate in different currencies.